The One with... the two kids.

 Two boys in the Australian Outback, Tony and Bob, are playing their favourite game — International Rescue!
 And look at this — their dad just bought them a pair of real-live radios!

 - Abandoned Mine: Tony and Bob use one of these for their game.
-The Hood traps them in it after aquiring the information he needs.
+The Hood traps them inside it after acquiring the information he needs.

-- Is This Thing Still On?: while Alan gives the two boys a tour around Tracy Island, he greatly brags about his own role in piloting Thunderbird 3, and describes Scott (who always comes along as co-astronaut) as being merely his subordinate.
+- Is This Thing Still On?: While Alan gives the two boys a tour around Tracy Island, he brags about his own role in piloting Thunderbird 3, and describes Scott (who always comes along as co-astronaut) as being merely his subordinate.
 Unfortunately for him, the intercom on the cart they are in is still on and Scott hears everything Alan says.
-However, he plays the game along and promptly starts addressing Alan as "sir".
+However, he plays along and promptly starts addressing Alan as "sir".
 Although it also sounds like he's gently mocking Alan's attempt at authority...

-- You Have to Believe Me: because of their fake call earlier, IR does not believe the Williams boys when they call for help while being in actual trouble.
-It's only after they receive another distress call from Mr. Williams supperior that they realize the boys are in real danger.
+- You Have to Believe Me!: because of their fake call earlier, IR does not believe the Williams boys when they call for help while being in actual trouble.
+It's only after they receive another distress call from Mr. Williams' superior that they realize the boys are in real danger.